exergy-connect/quantum_spookiness/different_perspective.md

 Mass is not an intrinsic property but an **emergent state of existence.** As Gabriel Tarde noted, "To exist is to differ."

 * **The Stability of :** Energy materializes by looping.
-To avoid self-annihilation via resonance, these loops must follow the **Golden Ratio ()**, the most irrational number.
+To avoid self-annihilation via resonance, these loops must follow the **Golden Ratio (Φ)**, the most irrational number.
 This ensures the signal never perfectly overlaps, allowing a "difference" to persist against the vacuum.
 * **The Death of the Master Formula:** Because  is irrational and the process is recursive (loops within loops), there is no static formula for mass or gravity—only **approximations**.

 ---